Writing and Submitting the Review

 Note that these catalogues are meant to remind the reviewer of issues that are crucial for the evaluation of digital editions and text collections but not as a mandatory list of subjects each of which has to be addressed by the reviewer.

-Information regarding the formatting, bibliography, file format, etc. can be found in the guidelines.
+The length of the review can vary depending on how much the resource offers that is worthy of discussion (with a minimum of 2000 words).
+Information regarding the formatting, bibliography, file format, etc. can be found below in the writing guidelines.

 You can submit your review by email to the Managing Editor or the editors in charge of the planned issue (in case there is a dedicated Call for Review).
 In addition to the review itself, we require all reviewers to fill out a substantial questionnaire (opens in new window):